Trolls are cyberbullies who often use sophisticated tech skills to slander your character.

 - Surveys indicate that sixty percent of people ignore the attacker.
 If the attack is via email, with no social media audience witnessing it, that’s usually the best strategy, as the troll will then often move on to another target.
 In that situation, just document their posts and move on.

-- However, when there is an audience witnessing the situation, it’s better to deal with the attack in a matter of fact way: calling out their behavior by posting a comment something like: “Hey, folks, looks like we’re getting posts from a troll.” –If you have a unified online community, they’ll usually support you in dealing with the attacker.
+- However, when there is an audience witnessing the situation, it’s better to deal with the attack in a matter-of-fact way: calling out their behavior by posting a comment something like: “Hey, folks, looks like we’re getting posts from a troll.”
+If you have a unified online community, they’ll usually support you in dealing with the attacker.

 - Finally, never respond in a manner that engages the troll at their gutter level.
 This only gives the troll what they want–to engage them in an irrational, unwinnable argument.
 Much worse, your audience may then see you as just another troll, rather than the aggrieved party.